D0ot/subw2r/README.md

 ```

 1. add subscription url in `url.txt`
-2. `./sub2ray.sh` to get subscriptions in ./tmp folder
+2. `./subv2ray.sh` to get subscriptions in ./tmp folder
-3. `./swv2ray.sh tmp/something.json` to switch server we use
+3. `./swv2ray.sh tmp/{something}.json` to switch server we use

-index is server number.

 ## Default Config